mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Variable Names
-Users have the option to define custom variable names for printing and writing equations, which can help present them in a more compact form.
+Users have the option to define custom variable names for printing equations, which can help present them in a more compact form.
 For example:
 ```@example ACOptimalPowerFlow
 analysis = acOptimalPowerFlow(system, Ipopt.Optimizer; magnitude = "V", angle = "θ")
 nothing # hide